Skip to main content Skip to footer

 Supervising Team Leaders

-Together, Geeti, Jayden, Christine, Aravind, and Sarah form a dynamic team of Supervising Team Leaders who bring a diverse range of skills and perspectives to the YIP Program.
+Together, Sarah, Imad, Christine, Jayden, and Geeti form a dynamic team of Supervising Team Leaders who bring a diverse range of skills and perspectives to the YIP Program.
 Their collective efforts contribute to the program's mission of being UNITED.
 These individuals help mentor the 100 Students and 10 Team Leaders in the many YIP initiatives they facilitate.
 In this crucial role, they lead the program by ensuring the proper flow of events in day-to-day YIP activities and YIP preparations for impactful programs.
 Covering all aspects of the program portfolios, such as Communications, Hiring, and Operations, they foster a positive learning environment and ultimately empower the next generation of youth leaders in the community.

 Click the link below to download the program reports.